Catallactic/catallactic-site/docs/whitepaper.md

 This project tries to provide direction to crypto as we think it currently is in the wrong path from the initial principles for which blockchain was created.
 We do not get too deep in implementation as we think is easy to do the things right, but is very uncommon to do the right things.
 This whitepaper looks for to do the right things.

-The whitepaper below exposes an overview of the main ideas for creating CryptoCommodity tokens but we are aware that every single aspect of this process must be proved in reality.
-This is the initial design for the token CYGAS as defined by GasClick Project (gasclick.net).
+The whitepaper below aims to opena debate by exposing an overview of ideas for creating CryptoCommodity tokens.
+We are aware that every single aspect of this process must be proved in reality.
+This is the initial design for the token CYGAS as defined by GasClick Project (gasclick.net) with the goal of creating a 'Body of Knowledge' for future projects built under the same principles.
 CYGAS would be used as early adopter to further define and elaborate the design.
-Additionally, for the first stage of value capture, the token is a UTility Token so there is a time slot enough to understand the value release stage.
-The CryptoCommodity imlpeemntation is upgradeable to accomodate the new discoveries.
+Additionally, for the first stage of value capture, the token is a Utility Token, so there is a time spam enough to understand the value release stage.
+The CryptoCommodity implementation is also upgradeable to accomodate the new discoveries.

 <!-- truncate -->